carboncopies/BrainGenix-ERS/README.md

     "ModelEnabled" - Enable/Disable rendering of the model

   ## PointLight Variables

-    "PointLightPosX" - X Position of the model "PointLightPosY" - Y Position of the model "PointLightPosZ" - Z Position of the model "PointLightDiffuseR" - Red component of diffuse color (from scale of 0 to 1) "PointLightDiffuseG" - Green component of diffuse color (from scale of 0 to 1) "PointLightDiffuseB" - Blue component of diffuse color (from scale of 0 to 1)
+    "PointLightPosX" - X Position of the light "PointLightPosY" - Y Position of the light "PointLightPosZ" - Z Position of the light "PointLightDiffuseR" - Red component of diffuse color (from scale of 0 to 1) "PointLightDiffuseG" - Green component of diffuse color (from scale of 0 to 1) "PointLightDiffuseB" - Blue component of diffuse color (from scale of 0 to 1)